nathan-osman/auchatstatus/README.md

 The server is written in Go and can be compiled with the following command:

     go install github.com/nathan-osman/auchatstatus

+**Note:** a bug exists in versions of Go earlier than 1.6 that can cause issues with the sockets.

 ### Running the Server